 In May 2023 Apple rolled out Look Around expansions for Tokyo, Chiba, Kyoto and Osaka that covered all roads classified as public in those prefectures.
 These were the first prefectures that Apple ‘completely mapped’ since image collection started for Japan in 2018.
-In February 2024 Apple added Look Around for Shizuoka and Yamanashi prefectures (2022 and 2023 image capture).
-In 2025 Apple has image data for Look Around releases that would complete coverage of Aichi, Mie, Saitama, Gunma and Tochigi prefectures (2023 and 2024 image capture), but so far has not released it.
+Image capture since then as follows.

-For 2025 mage capture Apple has van image collection slated for Niigata, Nagano, Gifu, Shiga and Okinawa prefectures along with backpack image collection (select parks, university campuses and station areas) in Nagano, Niigata, Mie, Gumma, Ibaraki, Tochigi, Shizuoka, Osaka and Okinawa.
-And for the first time Apple is adding Transit iPhone / iPad image collection (Tokyo, Kyoto, Osaka).
-All in all 2025 will be biggest image collection year yet, a good sign but Apple Maps still haven’t reached the halfway point.
+2025: Apple completed van image collection for Niigata, Nagano, Gifu, Shiga and Okinawa prefectures along with backpack image collection (select parks, university campuses and station areas) in Nagano, Niigata, Mie, Gumma, Ibaraki, Tochigi, Shizuoka, Osaka and Okinawa.
+The only Look Around release was refreshed Osaka City (2024 image collection).

 Apple’s bumpy Japanese image collection effort

-Apple uses a simple formula for image collection in Japan: Cities + Districts = (after many March ~ October image collection seasons) a completed Prefecture.
+Apple uses a simple formula for image collection in Japan: Cities + Districts = a completed Prefecture.
 They don’t bother with other legal classifications (prefectures, villages, towns, etc.), only cities and districts.
 Apple starts with the capital city in a prefecture then gradually adds other cities and districts over several mapping seasons until an entire prefecture is mapped.
 It’s essential to note however, that Apple’s image collection effort is limited compared to Google because Apple does not map roads classified as ‘private’ These roads are semi-private/semi-public and extensive, and Google maps them.

 To explain the situation, I created (what else?) a map that hopefully shows the piecemeal image collection in easy to understand terms of what’s mapped and what isn’t using color coded prefectures in 3 categories:

 Capital cites in Hokkaido, Miyagi, Ishikawa, Ehime, Kumamoto prefectures.
-Capital and select cities or districts in Okayama, Hiroshima, Fukuoka, Kagawa.
+Capital and select cities or districts in, Fukuoka, Kagawa.

 The graphic clearly shows that Apple Maps image collection in Japan has a long way to go.